jax-ml/jax/docs/101/pytrees.md

 This flatten/unflatten decomposition is exactly how JAX transformations support
 pytrees: internally they operate on the flat list of arrays, then reassemble your structure around the results.
+Pytrees are tree-like, rather than DAG-like or graph-like, in that we handle them assuming referential transparency and that they can't contain reference cycles.

 ## Common pytree functions